Virtual Vocations

 While LinkedIn is the platform most used for professional networking, there are times when other options are as a good or better.
 For example, if you are a graphic designer, Instagram could be an excellent launching pad for your work.
 Additionally, you can connect with other graphic designers around the world to uplift, share and pursue career-making opportunities.
 It is common to see professionals reach out to openings, conferences, and networking events for creative industries on Instagram.

 Another great way to network online as a remote worker is by subscribing and engaging in online groups.
 You can find groups on Slack, join Linkedin groups or subscribe to a weekly digital newsletter for professionals in your industry.
-No matter how you choose to participate the key is not to go in looking to gain information without being willing to give and support others.
+No matter how you choose to participate, the key is not to go in looking to gain information without being willing to give and support others.
 Community building online, like remote networking, is about mutual support.

 When you first begin your social media engagement, it may seem as though you are just posting into the void.
 Don’t give up!
 Remote networking is a long-term process.
 Stay consistent, engage with content that speaks to you, and you will find your tribe.

-3. Learn the Benefit of Connecting In-Person
+3. Learn the Benefit of Connecting in Person

-Additional options for connecting in a post-pandemic world include:
+Additional options for connecting include:

-- Meetup.
+• Meetup.
 An excellent website boasting thousands of groups all over the country.
 You can join an industry-specific club near you to meet others doing similar work.

-- Local colleges and universities.
+• Local colleges and universities.
 Taking a course on campus or joining a forum on a topic you are interested in, even if it is not directly related to your field, is an excellent way to meet like-minded individuals.

-- Library.
+• Library.
 Another great resource for networking as a telecommuter, some libraries host conferences free of charge and open to the community.

 Remote networking does not have to mean only networking virtually.
 If you make a connection in person, you can develop and grow your business relationship online.